HerodotusDev/satellite/README.md

 - `SatelliteCoreModule`: contains core logic for MMRs
 - `SharpFactsAggregatorModule`: contains logic for aggregating facts - off-chain proving

+- `ISatellite`: an interface joining all interfaces of the Satellite Diamond into one - to be used to interact with the Satellite Diamond

 ## Next Steps

 - Messaging contracts
 - Parent Hash getters
+- Facts Registry
+- Deployment scripts
+- Tests

 ## Deployed Contracts